Doorman (character): Fictional character biography

-GLA: Misassembled

-During the G.L.A. mini-series, the team took on Maelstrom who was trying to destroy the universe.
-After Dinah Soar's death, Mr. Immortal suffers a nervous break down leading Flatman and Doorman to search for new members.
+During the G.L.A. mini-series, the team took on Maelstrom, who was trying to destroy the universe.
+After Dinah Soar's death, Mr. Immortal suffers a nervous breakdown, leading Flatman and Doorman to search for new members.
 They went to New York City, where they failed to recruit a number of heroes.
-While in Central Park, they're saved by Squirrel Girl and her sidekick Monkey Joe from muggers.
+While in Central Park, they are saved by Squirrel Girl and her sidekick Monkey Joe from muggers.
 They offer to recruit her in the team and she accepts.
 Later, they hear an alarm on a nearby factory and encounter the Grasshopper, who was battling Batroc the Leaper and his minions.
-During the battle, Flatman offers to recruit him and Grasshopper quickly accepts, only to be instantly killed by Zaran, one of Batroc's minions, who threw a sai that passed through Doorman and landed on his head.
-DeMarr feels that it is his fault that Grasshopper died and therefore sunk into a slight depression.
-During this time, he also tried to scare Squirrel Girl off the team, because he feared that she would also die while in service to the GLA, but he later apologizes to her.
+During the battle, Flatman offers to recruit him and Grasshopper quickly accepts, only to be instantly killed by Zaran, one of Batroc's minions.
+DeMarr blames himself for Grasshopper's death.

-During the final battle, Doorman gets killed, sacrificing himself so that Mr. Immortal could stop Maelstrom.
-In the afterlife, he met the other deceased GLA members including Grasshopper who forgave him.
-Doorman was, however, intrigued by the absence of Hawkeye, until Mockingbird tells him that he became the new Swordsman.
-Shortly afterwards, the cosmic entity Oblivion summoned him declaring that he could prove useful to him because of his connection to the Darkforce Dimension, akin to Deathurge, who had been recently captured by Mr. Immortal.
+During the final battle, Doorman sacrifices himself so that Mr. Immortal could stop Maelstrom.
+In the afterlife, he met the other deceased GLA members, including Grasshopper, who forgave him.
+Doorman was intrigued by the absence of Hawkeye, until Mockingbird tells him that he became the new Swordsman.
+Shortly afterwards, the cosmic entity Oblivion summoned him declaring that he could prove useful to him because of his connection to the Darkforce Dimension, akin to Deathurge, who had been recently captured by Immortal.
 Doorman therefore replaced Deathurge and became Oblivion's new angel of death.
-Taking Deathurge's place, Doorman took Maelstrom to the afterlife, after he was tricked into killing himself by Mr. Immortal, and was able to return to the GLA.
+Taking Deathurge's place, Doorman took Maelstrom to the afterlife, after he was tricked into killing himself by Immortal, and was able to return to the GLA.
 As a servant of Oblivion, he is able to summon skis to fly and is intangible.
 Doorman continues to be a member of the GLA.
 After he helped his friends save the universe from Maelstrom, he understands the team's importance and has a newfound respect for them.
 After receiving a subpoena from the real Avengers and discovering that they were all mutants, the team decided to change their name to the Great Lakes X-Men, complete with new costumes.